lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

 # Using Machine Learning to Predict Locations with High PCB Toxicity Levels in Fish

-This project is a part of the Data Science Capstone Project for BrainStation

 ## Project Intro/Objective

 **Problem Statement**: How can we use machine learning to determine areas in California where PCBs has accumulated in aquatic organisms?

 **Solution**: Using a prediction model to build an interactive map showing which area and in which species shows the most occurrences of samples with PCBs level over threshold

+**Project Goal**: Explore how can we leverage machine learning to address complex ecological challenges, mitigate climate change, restore ecosystems, and engage a greater audience

 **Project Ojective** Creating a proof of concept for the solution proposed

-#### Potential impacts:
-* Help researchers and cleanup groups to understand where polluted hotspots are- Department of Toxic Substances Control (DTSC) & U.S. Environmental Protection Agency

-* Help recreational fisher-people to know where is not safe for fishing, particularly which species in a given location

-### Methods Used
-* Exploratory Data Analysis with Data Visualizations
-* Linear Regression
-* Logistic Regression
-* Machine Learning - Decision Tree Classifier, Random Forest Classifier
-* Model Evaluation Metrics

-### Technologies
-* Python
-* Pandas, jupyter
-* Sklearn
-* MatPlotLib, Seaborn, Plotly

-### Project Description
+### Key Words:

 **What is PCB?**